A GUIDE TO YOUR PENSION TRANSFER

 - Tog ether, complete the documentation needed to review and consider your options.

-- We write to your overseas fund provider request your retirement information, transfer values, death and other benefits and obtain the discharge documentation
+- TWA shall write to your overseas fund provider request your retirement information, transfer values, death and other benefits and obtain the discharge documentation

 (NB-it can take several weeks for your overseas pension provider to send these details to us)

-- A TWA Advisor will call you to arrange to discuss your retirement Investment strategy and discuss superannuation funds which have QROPS/ROPS status and are capable of receiving overseas transfers.
+- TWA will refer you to a reputable advisor if you do not have your own advisor to discuss your retirement Investment strategy and discuss superannuation funds which have QROPS/ROPS status and are capable of receiving overseas transfers.

-- To gether with your TWA Advisor you decide on a receiving scheme.
+- Together with you and your Financial Advisor you decide on a receiving scheme.

 (NB-The Superannuation Fund account must be opened before we can proceed to the next step)